GameDotNet/Game.NET/README.md

 # OpenGLUniProject
-OpenGL project for Computer Graphics on Ipole University of Technology
+OpenGL project for Computer Graphics on Opole University of Technology